anthonyhamilton360/ticket-lifecycle/README.md

 </p>
 <p>
-Change the status from "Open" to "Resolved"
+Change the status from "Open" to "Resolved".
 </p>
 <br />